-Teaching and evaluation strategies are documented in course syllabus (Exh 2.12- syllabi) available at CAF's website (Exh 2.13 -website for course syllabi) Strategies for teaching and evaluation include:
+Teaching and evaluation strategies are documented in course syllabus [Exh.1.11.Course syllabi] available at CAF's website [Exh.2.14.Website for course syllabi].
+Strategies for teaching and evaluation include:

 - Active learning (student-oriented and problem-based approaches) - Theory incorporates with practice - The training agency closely collaborates with local organizations - Training incorporates with research and technology transfer - The teaching program is open and flexible, so that students have more opportunities to select subjects and time for their study.